Table of Contents

 In most cases of virus detection, Taq DNA polymerase is used.
 This DNA polymerase comes from a bacterium that lives in hot springs and can withstand extremely high temperatures.

 The Taq DNA polymerase starts building the new DNA strand by attaching it to the primer.
-In addition, the polymerase enzyme also starts adding bases to the single DNA strands in both the forward and reverse direction of the primer.
+In addition, the polymerase enzyme adds nucleotides to the single DNA strands in both the forward and reverse directions relative to the primer.

-At the end of extending cycle is a new DNA strand complete with the double molecule structure.
-The duration of the extending stage typically depends on the length of the viral DNA that is undergoing the sequencing.
+At the end of the extending cycle is a new DNA strand complete with the double molecule structure.
+The duration of the extension stage typically depends on the length of the viral DNA being sequenced.
 However, a good PCR thermal cycler can generally copy up to 1,000 DNA copies in under a minute.

-The lab technician can also tell whether there is SARS-CoV-2 present in the sample or not around the time the DNA copies are available in the PCR thermal cycler.
+The lab technician can also tell whether SARS-CoV-2 is present in the sample around the time the DNA copies become available in the PCR thermal cycler.
 Simultaneously as the cycler makes new copies of DNA, the primers also start copying the targeted sections in the complementary strands.

 Furthermore, the probes or marker labels start attaching themselves to the newly formed DNA fragments and visually signals the thermal cycler’s screen.
-The signal is usually in the form of a fluorescent dye that the cycler can pick up very easily.
-The PCR thermal cycler’s internal computer measures the frequency and the amount of these visual signals in real-time.
+The signal is usually a fluorescent dye that the cycler can detect easily.
+The PCR thermal cycler’s internal computer measures the frequency and amount of these visual signals in real time.
 Therefore, thermal cyclers are also known as RT-PCR.

-The cycler’s internal computer keeps track of the fluorescent dye in each cycle to confirm the SARS-CoV-2 virus in the sample.
-If fluorescent probes exceed a certain amount, it confirms that the nasal sample contains the SARS-CoV-2 or the COVID-19 virus.
+The cycler’s internal computer monitors the fluorescent dye signal in each cycle to confirm the presence of SARS-CoV-2 in the sample.
+If fluorescent probes exceed a certain threshold, it indicates that the nasal sample contains SARS-CoV-2 (the COVID-19 virus).

-In addition, the scientist or the lab technician monitors the number of cycles required for the probes to reach the limit set in the testing.
+In addition, the scientist or lab technician monitors the number of cycles required for the probes to reach the limit set during testing.
 For each COVID-19 sample, the fewer PCR cycles it takes to reach the level to determine the severity of the coronavirus infection in the COVID-19 positive patient.

-On the other hand, if the SARS-CoV-2 virus is not present in the given sample, the probes will not stick to the new DNA fragments.
+On the other hand, if SARS-CoV-2 is not present in the sample, the probes will not bind to the newly synthesized DNA fragments.
 In addition, there will be no visual signal on the thermal cycler’s screen.
 In this case, the COVID-19 sample is declared SARS-CoV-2 virus-free, and the test is negative.

-What is the use of thermal cycler in PCR?
+What is the use of a thermal cycler in PCR?

-Thermal cyclers PCR or thermocyclers are devices that are an indispensable part of the polymerase chain reaction.
-The main function of a thermal cycler is to amplify or copy samples of DNA and RNA through a polymerase chain reaction.
-Thermal cyclers also allow the seamless transition between extremely high and low temperatures vital in the three stages of PCR.
+Thermal cyclers, PCR machines, or thermocyclers are indispensable devices in the polymerase chain reaction.
+The main function of a thermal cycler is to amplify DNA and RNA samples through the polymerase chain reaction.
+Thermal cyclers also allow the seamless transition between extremely high and low temperatures, vital in the three stages of PCR.

-That being, the main uses and features of thermal cycler in PCR are as follows:
+That being, the main uses and features of the thermal cycler in PCR are as follows:

 Heating and cooling

-Thermal cyclers PCR seamlessly heat and cool the DNA or RNA samples.
-Depending on the brand and the model of the thermal cycler, it can reach a maximum temperature of 95oC or 203oF.
+Thermal cyclers used in PCR seamlessly heat and cool DNA or RNA samples.
+Depending on the brand and model of the thermal cycler, it can reach a maximum temperature of 95 °C (203 °F).

-In addition, the lid temperature of thermal cyclers can withstand the extreme heat of up to 105oC or 221oF.
-The ability of the cycler’s lid to hold such high temperatures prevents the DNA or the RNA sample in the centrifugal tube from evaporating.
+In addition, the lid temperature of thermal cyclers can withstand extreme heat up to 105 °C (221 °F).
+The cycler’s lid’s ability to withstand such high temperatures prevents the DNA or RNA sample in the centrifuge tube from evaporating.

-The heated lid of a thermal cycler also prevents the condensation of water on the inside of the lids, disturbing the final result of the tests.
-In the older version of thermal cyclers, mineral oil or paraffin was used for this purpose.
+The heated lid of a thermal cycler also prevents water condensation on the inside of the lid, which could compromise the final test results.
+In older thermal cyclers, mineral oil or paraffin was used for this purpose.

 Temperature ramp control

-A thermal cycler is also useful for temperature ramp control.
+A thermal cycler is also useful for controlling temperature ramps.
 Because the machine undergoes extreme heat and cooling differences, the automatic ramp settings easily control the temperature without difficulties.

-Some of the best thermal cyclers PCR have a ramp time feature.
-Ramp time is the duration of time that the machine takes to heat up or cool down to a specific temperature.
-In addition, you can also program the thermal cycler to run at a specific temperature for the desired cycle and time.
+Some of the best thermal cyclers, PCR, have a ramp time feature.
+Ramp time is the duration it takes for the machine to heat up or cool down to a specific temperature.
+In addition, you can program the thermal cycler to run at a specific temperature for the desired number of cycles and time.

 Auto-restart function

-In case of power failure during a chain reaction, thermal cyclers can auto-restart easily.
+In the event of a power failure during a chain reaction, thermal cyclers can easily auto-restart.
 The auto-restart feature in a thermal cycle is significant as it allows the machine to restore the data and continue the cycle without interruption.
 Without this function, PCR testing for COVID-19 samples will not be as quick.

 Reliable operation

-Thermal cyclers are also equipped with the thermoelectric module as well as thermoelectric cooling.
+Thermal cyclers are also equipped with a thermoelectric module for thermoelectric cooling.
 It is due to these features in thermal cyclers that PCR can operate reliably under stable conditions.

-The earliest PCR thermal cyclers were not as reliable, which compromises the results of the tests.
-But the modern thermocyclers on the market are extremely reliable and have become the gold standard for testing the SARS-CoV-2 virus.
+The earliest PCR thermal cyclers were less reliable, compromising test results.
+But modern thermocyclers on the market are extremely reliable and have become the gold standard for SARS-CoV-2 testing.

 Real-time display and function

-Thermal cyclers PCR can also monitor the polymerase chain reaction in real-time, allowing researchers to read the test results instantly.
-This enables the COVID-19 test results to be available within 24 hours of collecting the nasal sample.
+Thermal cyclers, PCR can also monitor the polymerase chain reaction in real-time, allowing researchers to read the test results instantly.
+This enables COVID-19 test results to be available within 24 hours of nasal sample collection.

-In addition, the cycler also inspects execution and the remaining execution time of every cycle in the reaction.
+In addition, the cycler inspects the execution and remaining execution time of each cycle in the reaction.

 Multiple functions

-Advantages of using PCR thermal cyclers for the detection of COVID-19 virus
+Advantages of using PCR thermal cyclers for the detection of the COVID-19 virus

 1. Accurate results

-Since discovering the SARS-CoV-2 virus in Dec 2019, PCR Thermocyclers have proven to be the gold standard for detecting the virus.
+Since the discovery of SARS-CoV-2 in Dec 2019, PCR Thermocyclers have proven to be the gold standard for detecting the virus.
 According to a January 2021 study, the accuracy of PCR tests in detecting COVID-19 is as high as 99.7%.

 The accuracy of the PCR tests varies slightly depending on whether the sample is sputum, urine, stool, rectal swab, or plasma.
-Nevertheless, PCR thermal cycler testing for the SARS-CoV-2 virus remains the most accurate test method to date.
+Nevertheless, PCR thermal cycler testing for SARS-CoV-2 remains the most accurate method to date.

 2. Quick procedure and fast results

-Another outstanding strength of using polymerase chain reaction for testing the SARS-CoV-2 virus is how quick it is.
-Depending on the amount of COVID-19 that are getting tested, all the cycles in the reaction can be completed in as little as two hours.
-This allows the labs to release the test results almost rapidly and instantly.
+Another outstanding strength of using the polymerase chain reaction to test for SARS-CoV-2 is how quickly it is.
+Depending on the number of COVID-19 cases being tested, all the cycles in the reaction can be completed in as little as two hours.
+This allows the labs to release the test results almost instantly.

-In addition, thermal cyclers can accelerate the DNA amplification process.
+In addition, thermal cyclers can accelerate DNA amplification.
 Within a couple of hours, the machine can make millions and billions of copies.
 If the testing lab or the agency incorporates robotic assistance and automation, the process can be even quicker.

-Setting up the PCR Thermocyclers is also a quick process.
-The thermal cycler can be set up and running in a matter of minutes, especially if the machine is of good quality.
+Setting up the PCR Thermocyclers is also quick.
+The thermal cycler can be set up and running in a matter of minutes, especially if the machine is high-quality.

 3. Requires very small samples

-PCR Thermocyclers method also requires very few samples from COVID-19 patients.
-This is a great advantage since health care workers can collect a massive number of samples within a short time.
-A swab from the respiratory tract of a potential coronavirus patient provides enough DNA/RNA to make it into millions of copies.
+The PCR thermocycler method also requires very few samples from COVID-19 patients.
+This is a great advantage, as health care workers can collect a large number of samples in a short time.
+A swab from the respiratory tract of a potential coronavirus patient provides enough DNA/RNA to generate millions of copies.

 A drawback of using PCR thermal cyclers for the detection of the COVID-19 virus

 PCR thermal cyclers have been revolutionary in helping laboratories and testing agencies to detect the COVID-19 virus.
-But despite its outstanding and invaluable uses, there are a couple of drawbacks to using PCR thermal cyclers to detect the SARS-CoV-2 virus.
+Despite their outstanding and invaluable utility, there are a couple of drawbacks to using PCR thermal cyclers for SARS-CoV-2 detection.

 Low supply

-Testing agencies in many countries rely on the PCR thermal cyclers to get the most accurate testing COVID-19 samples.
-The availability and the supply of PCR thermal cyclers are deficient in comparison to the rising demands.
-And because the quality of the thermal cyclers is paramount to the testing results, quality PCR thermal cyclers are low in supply.
+Testing agencies in many countries rely on the PCR thermal cyclers to get the most accurate testing of COVID-19 samples.
+The availability and supply of PCR thermal cyclers are insufficient relative to rising demand.
+And because the quality of thermal cyclers is paramount to testing results, high-quality PCR thermal cyclers are in short supply.

-The shortage of PCR thermal cyclers is one of the main reasons why many provinces in China resorted to using CT scans for clinical diagnosis to detect COVID-19.
-However, the test results of the SARS-CoV-2 virus using the CT scan were not very reliable.
-It also gave a very high rate of negative COVID-19 results, one of the main drawbacks.
+The shortage of PCR thermal cyclers is one of the main reasons many provinces in China resorted to CT scans for clinical diagnosis of COVID-19.
+However, the CT scan results for SARS-CoV-2 were unreliable.
+It also had a very high rate of negative COVID-19 results, which is one of the main drawbacks.

-Another grave drawback of employing CT scans in the detection of the SARS-CoV-2 virus is low specificity.
+Another grave drawback of using CT scans to detect the SARS-CoV-2 virus is their low specificity.
 It is because the imaging results from CT scans often overlap with other respiratory infections, particularly pneumonia.

 Lack of PCR thermal cycler infrastructure

 Not all laboratories and hospitals across the globe are in urban locations with state-of-the-art infrastructure.
-Community hospitals and other public health centers outside the urban cities do not have the proper infrastructure to perform PCR.
+Community hospitals and other public health centers outside urban areas lack the necessary infrastructure to perform PCR.

-In addition, even those community hospitals that have PCR thermal cyclers do not have trained personnel or technicians to operate the machines.
+In addition, even community hospitals that have PCR thermal cyclers lack trained personnel or technicians to operate them.

 PCR thermal cyclers rely on detectable SARS-CoV-2 virus